On SCC-recursiveness in Quantitative Argumentation: Introduction

+Investigating the SCC-recursiveness of these semantics benefits their understanding and computation.
+In line with the results in qualitative settings, our contributions are twofold.
+Theoretically, we show that SCC-recursiveness provides an alternative approach to characterize fuzzy extension semantics, offering a deep understanding and better insight into these semantics.
+Practically, our schema provides a sound and complete algorithm for computing fuzzy extension semantics, underpinned by several key theorems.
+As illustrated by examples, this algorithm naturally reduces computational efforts when dealing with graphs containing a large number of SCCs, laying an implementation foundation for real-world applications.

 The remaining part of this paper is structured as follows.
-Section 2 reviews some basic concepts.
-In Section 3, we establish the basic theory of the SCC-recursiveness principle in FAFs.
-In Section 4, we provide the SCC-recursive semantics in FAFs.
-In Section 5, we show some examples to illustrate the efficiency of the SCC-recursiveness principle in FAFs.
-In Section 6, we discuss the distinction of the SCC-recursiveness principle between AFs and FAFs.
-The paper ends with conclusions and remarks about future work.
+Section \ref{Preliminary} reviews some basic concepts.
+Section \ref{SCC-recursive in FAF} establishes the basic theory of SCC-recursiveness in FAF.
+Section \ref{SCC-recursive semantics in FAF} demonstrates the SCC-recursive characterization of fuzzy extension semantics.
+Section \ref{Illustrating Example} uses examples to illustrate the SCC-recursive schema.
+Section \ref{Discussion and Conclusion} discusses related work and concludes the paper.